VazkiiMods/BotaniaCD/README.txt

 docs: This folder contains various text documentation:

-- changelog.html: Fully-rendered copy of the Botania changelog, covering every single version from alpha-1 to the current day
+- website/index.html: Fully-rendered copy of the Botania website botaniamod.net, including the changelog and online lexicon
 - developers.txt: Contains brief self-introductions from all of the Botania developers
-- lexicon.html: Fully-rendered copy of the latest web version of the Lexica Botania as of time of production
 - license.txt: Details about the licensing and rights of the content of this disc
 - omake.md: Bonus text content including flower profiles, advancement name references, and flower name references.